 There’s also more of a competitive, timed aspect to road running so you can get some real PB (Personal Best) bores who will only talk to you about their splits and pace.
 That’s fine if you’re also keen to push yourself to the max, but it’s good to keep things in perspective and not put too much pressure on yourself if you’re just running for fun.

-The pros of trail running
+Trail running vs road running: the pros of trail running

+What tips the battle of trail running vs road running towards trail running is the sense of adventure.
 Trail running bridges the gap between road running and skilful mountain and fell running over often pathless and technical terrain.
 Trails (paths, tracks, bridleways) can be found easily in and around most urban areas, through local parks and woodland, around fields and along coastlines, canals and rivers.
 It’s a great deal more exciting than road running and demands a bit more exploration, which anyone with a zest for adventure will enjoy.

 With underfoot conditions being more technical (rocks and roots across the path, muddy and boggy sections of track and so on), and the likelihood of encountering hills being higher, many trail runners are not too bothered about their pace when out training.
-Slavery to GPS watches and Strava sections can still happen, but for most, it’s a case of speed-hiking the uphills and enjoying a trot over the flats and downhills, taking in the views and appreciating the wildlife.
+Slavery to the best GPS watches and Strava sections can still happen, but for most, it’s a case of speed-hiking the uphills and enjoying a trot over the flats and downhills, taking in the views and appreciating the wildlife.

 If you like to run without crowds and vehicles, traffic-free trail running truly is a wonderful option.
 There are no cars, only cows, and you’re far less likely to have to fight your way through streets crammed with pedestrians, stop at traffic lights and breathe in vehicle exhaust fumes.
 The air is fresh and you’ll feel free.

 Talking of freedom, being outside in green spaces and beside water has been scientifically proven over and over again to decrease stress, anxiety and leave you feeling refreshed and re-energized.
 Concentrating hard on a rocky, muddy, twisting trail will definitely take your mind off work.
 The level of engagement with your green surrounds you get from trail running is really restorative, and you’re much more likely to encounter wildlife.
+Many trail runners are moving to barefoot running shoes, which give their feet more 'trail feel', the sensation of properly feeling the ground beneath your feet.

 Trails are also kinder to your muscles and joints, as every step is different and the ground is usually softer and more forgiving, so you avoid the repetitive strain and impact injuries of road running.
 This also makes trail running more of a whole-body workout than its road equivalent, burning more calories, so you can eat more cake...